neeteshraj/lumosana/infrastructure/README.md

 2. **Develop and test:**
    - Make changes to the application code
    - Access services through Envoy proxy at `localhost:10000`
-   - Monitor metrics in Grafana
-   - View traces in Jaeger

 3. **Test Envoy features:**
    ```bash